 The art of photography is a different matter - that comes from deep within.
 I have always believed that everyone has the power to be an artist within them, but unlocking that artistry is something you can’t learn – it comes from experience, trial and error, play and experimentation.
 Every photographer must discover it for themselves, and it takes time and dedication to find your unique creative style.

 What cameras do you use?

-I am a big fan of mirrorless cameras, and have used the Fujifilm X-Series almost exclusively in recent years.
+I am a big fan of mirrorless cameras, and have used the Fujifilm X-Series almost exclusively many years.
 For my style of photography, their lightweight nature makes them so much more convenient than their dSLR counterparts.

 I have written a more detailed article about the photography gear I use, which is available here.

 How would you describe your style?

 My style is about capturing the candid – the natural, unscripted moments from everyday life.
 To achieve this, I like to be in the middle of the action rather than viewing things from a distance.
 The subjects of almost all my photographs are close enough to touch.
 Through a combination of colour, composition and mood I endeavour to create timeless photographs which can’t be obviously dated - photographs which could have been taken 50 years or five minutes ago.